MQuy/webpack-deadcode-plugin/README.md

 #### options.log (default: `"all"`)

 `"all"`: show all messages.

 `"unused"`: only show messages when there are either unused files or unused export.

+`"none"`: won't show unused files or unused export messages in the terminal, it can keep terminal clean when set `exportJSON` to `true`

+#### options.exportJSON (default: `false`)

+When set to `true`, it will export the unused files and unused export to a JSON file called `deadcode.json` at the root of the project.

 [npm]: https://img.shields.io/npm/v/webpack-deadcode-plugin.svg
 [npm-url]: https://npmjs.com/package/webpack-deadcode-plugin